-If a Blockchain is a highway of transactional records, from the very first to the most current, a block explorer is your Hollywood tour bus: the guide to every aspect of that highway as you travel through it.
-Most people, when using the block explorer, are only doing so to confirm a transaction they have sent or are receiving, this however only taps into a tiny fraction of the power contained within the explorer.
+If a blockchain is a highway of transactional records, from the very first to the most current, a block explorer is your Hollywood tour bus: the guide to every aspect of that highway as you travel through it.
+Most people, when using the block explorer, are only doing so to confirm a transaction they have sent or are receiving, this, however, taps into a tiny fraction of the power contained within the explorer.
 Block explorers can give anyone access to all the information contained within that blockchain.
 You can search every block that was ever created, see every transaction an address has conducted as well as a snapshot of the status of that network.
-Every Blockchain has a block explorer and Ark is no different; however, we pride ourselves on making all our interfaces intuitive and easy to read for users of any level.
-From novice to advanced users, our block explorer is easy to use.
+Most blockchains have a block explorer, and Ark is no different; however, we pride ourselves on making all our interfaces intuitive and easy to read for users of any level.

 Let’s begin our journey into the Ark explorer.

 When you first arrive at explorer.ark.io, you will find some immediately available information.

 This is a list of the most recent transactions to have been broadcast over the network.
 Inside each transaction details page, you will be able to view the following information:

 ID: This will show the unique identification (ID) hash for this transaction.
 If you click on this ID, you will be able to see how many confirmations it has received and what block it has been included in.
 By being incorporated into a block, it proves the network has accepted the transaction as valid, and it will forever be written into the Ark blockchain.

 Amount: This will indicate the amount of ARK that was sent from the Sender to the Recipient.

 Sender: This field shows the Ark address which signed the transaction; i.e., who is sending the transaction.

 Recipient: Here we see the Ark address to which the sender (above) sent this transaction to; i.e., who is receiving the transaction.